-Since you’ve heard about various online methods for learning the piano, including Bernachon and Colin, ask if they can help you as you try them, as well.
+Since you’ve heard about piano lessons online, and various methods for learning the piano from the Internet, including Bernachon and Colin, ask if they can help you as you try them, as well.

 All you have to do is figure out how much of your salary you can dedicate to private lessons, and in a few months, you’ll be a pianist!

 Find piano lessons with a tutor in the UK on Superprof.

 Next, discover why you should sign up for piano lessons...